-Mediterranean climate with precisely 995mm rainfall during vintage growing season.
-Rust en Vrede is a warmer microcosm in the Helderberg area, which is why we specialize in reds, particularly Cabernet Sauvignon and Syrah which lend themselves to full bodied wines with powerful structure.
-Our vineyards are planted on Tukulu soil which derives from Helderberg granite and Table Mountain sandstone, showing good water retention which allows for only moderate vine stress during dry years, a higher amount of sandstone allows more drainage which results in weaker growth and more intense wines, carefully monitored and supplemented by drip irrigation.
+Mediterranean climate with precisely 715mm rainfall during vintage growing season.
+Rust en Vrede is a warmer microcosm in the Helderberg area, which is why we specialize in reds, particularly Cabernet Sauvignon and Syrah which lend themselves to full-bodied wines with a powerful structure.
+Our vineyards are planted on Tukulu soil which derives from Helderberg granite and Table Mountain sandstone, showing good water retention which allows for only moderate vine stress during dry years, A higher amount of sandstone allows more drainage which results in weaker growth and more intense wines, carefully monitored and supplemented by drip irrigation.

 Early bud break and very dry conditions in the months following resulted in irrigation management being used.
 This led to a short and challenging harvest.
 Harvest volume was normal, up by 0.8%.
 The 2015 vintage is well structured with a lighter body and linear fruit expression.